thawk105/ccbench/README.md

 ---

 ## Runtime arguments
-This system uses third_party/gflags and third_party/glog.
+This system uses third_party/gflags and third_party/glog.<br>
-So you can use without runtime arguments, then it executes with default args.
+So you can use without runtime arguments, then it executes with default args.<br>
-You can also use runtime arguments like below.
+You can also use runtime arguments like below.<br>
-Note that args you don't set is used default args.
+Note that args you don't set is used default args.<br>
 ```
 $ ./cicada.exe -tuple_num=1000000 -thread_num=224
 ```

+---

 ## Welcom
 Welcom pull request about